To apply for an encroachment or grading permit, please visit the Public Works permitting website.

 These types of projects require plans and a deposit.
 Please review these submittal requirements for large projects, plans required.

 - Smoke detectors & carbon monoxide alarms required on all permits with valuation exceeding $1000.
-(Sections 314 & 315 CRC) - Questions?
-Learn more here about smoke detectors and carbon monoxide alarms
+(Sections 314 & 315 CRC) Learn more here about smoke detectors and carbon monoxide alarms

 - Non-exempt contractors MUST bring a copy of the Worker's Compensation certificate EACH time a permit is applied for.

-- A new Construction Site Storm Water Runoff Control Program is coming in July 2015 under the new NPDES Phase II MS4 Permit.
-Starting in July 2015, some Building Permit applications will require an Erosion and Sediment Control Plan (ESCP).
-Post Construction Storm Water Management including Source Control, Site Design Measures, Low Impact Development (LID) Design Standards, and possibly Hydromodification Management will affect certain projects.
-More information about the new Phase II to come.
+- A new Construction Site Storm Water Runoff Control Program is in place as of July 2015 under the new NPDES Phase II MS4 Permit.
+Some Building Permit applications may require an Erosion and Sediment Control Plan (ESCP).